ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/network-interaction.md

 }
 ```

-Resource access path segments can also be dynamically assigned using computed resource access segments and resource access rest segments.
+The resource access path segments can also be assigned dynamically using computed resource access segments and resource access rest segments.

 ```ballerina
 import ballerina/io;